 Our revenue is highly dependent on clients concentrated in a few industries, as well as clients located primarily in Europe and the US.
-Economic slowdowns or factors that affect these industries or the economic environment in Europe or the US could reduce our revenue and seriously harm our husiness
+Economic slowdowns or factors that affect these industries or the economic environment in Europe or the US could reduce our revenue and seriously harm our business.

 A substantial portion of our clients are concentrated in the insurance industry and the travel and leisure industry.
 In fiscal 2015 and 2014, 35.8% and 36.7% of our revenue, respectively, and 31.7% and 32.6% of our revenue less repair payments, respectively, were derived from clients in the insurance industry.
 During the same periods, clients in the travel and leisure industry contributed 18.7% and 19.5% of our revenue, respectively, and 19.8% and 20.8% of our revenue less repair payments, respectively.
 Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.
-Global economic conditions have shown some signs of recovery, particularly in the US, but remain challenging as concerns remain on sustainability of the recovery.
+Global economic conditions are showing signs of turbulence, though some markets, such as the US, show signs of continued economic recovery.
 Some key indicators of sustainable economic growth remain under pressure.
-Ongoing concerns over the sustainability of economic recovery in the US, its substantial debt burden and expected shift in monetary policy to increase short term interest rates, the low price of crude oil and other commodities across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in the EU, and Russia, have contributed to market volatility and diminished expectations for the US, European and global economies.
-If countries in the Eurozone or other countries require additional financial support, if sovereign credit ratings continue to decline, or in the event of a default on sovereign debt obligations in certain countries including Greece, Argentina and Russia, yields on the sovereign debt of certain countries may continue to increase, the cost of borrowing may increase and credit may become more limited.
-In the US, there continue to be concerns over the failure to achieve a long-term solution to the issues of government spending, the increasing US national debt and rising debt ceiling, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit when the US Federal Reserve ends its quantitative easing program.
-Further, there continue to be signs of economic weakness such as weaker economic growth and low inflation in the EU.
-Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism and armed conflict around the world and the ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.
-The growing concerns over the sustained and drastic fall in the price of crude oil and other commodities, and the associated risk of global deflation, may also contribute to further economic instability in the global financial markets.
+Ongoing concerns over the low price of crude oil and other commodities across the globe and the related implications for potential global deflation, as well as concerns of slower economic growth in China, the European Union, or EU, Russia and India, and residual concerns about the sustainability of economic recovery in the US and its substantial debt burden, have contributed to market volatility and diminished expectations for the US, European and global economies.
+The economic slowdown in China, coupled with turbulence in its financial markets, has global implications through the possibility of contagion into other markets.
+In the US, there continue to be concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
+If countries in the Eurozone or other countries require additional financial support, if sovereign credit ratings continue to decline, or in the event of a default on sovereign debt obligations in certain countries including Greece, Argentina and Ukraine, yields on the sovereign debt of certain countries may continue to increase, the cost of borrowing may increase and credit may become more limited.
+Further, there continue to be signs of economic weakness such as relatively high levels of unemployment in major markets including Europe.
+Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism, such as the recent attacks in Paris and Istanbul, and armed conflict around the world.
+The ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.